ubc-library-rc/intro-metadata/content/04-in-practice.md

 <td>
 <ul>
 <li>Accessible and easy to interpret</li>
-<li>Interoperable - it can be applied to a wide range of resources and used in a wide range of settings</li>
+<li>Interoperable (can be applied to a wide range of resources and used in a wide range of settings)</li>
 <li>Easy and quick metadata creation</li>
 </ul>
 </td>